tyllmoritz/poke-gen2-rtc-patcher/README.md

 How to
 ------
-1. get a pokemon gold rom and save it to roms/pokegold.gbc
+1. get a pokemon crystal/gold/silver rom and save it to roms/ as pokecrystal.gbc, pokegold.gbc and pokesilver.gbc
 2. install rgbds and flips
 3. run make
 <br>